CSE-116/CodingQuiz3/README.md

 # Coding Quiz 3

-For this quiz, you are given the Mob class.
-You will need to create another class.
+For this quiz, you will write your code in the provided `CodingQuiz` class.

+You should use the data structures given in the `datastructures` package for your implementation

-To to the handout for more information on the coding quiz.
+Go to the handout for more information on the coding quiz.
 Good luck!